 Introduction

-This technical report i defines the RESTful interface to be used in the SHAKEN framework to sign and verify telephony identity:
+This technical report defines a RESTful interface that can be used in the SHAKEN framework to sign and verify telephony identity:

 STI-AS ( Secure Telephone Identity Authentication Service) has to expose an API to sign the provided PASSporT token with SHAKEN extension

-STI-VS ( Secure Telephone Identity Verification Service) has to expose an API to verify the signed STI according to procedures defined draft-ietf-stir-passport spec ( https://tools.ietf.org/html/draft-ietf-stir-passport-10)
+STI-VS ( Secure Telephone Identity Verification Service) has to expose an API to verify the signed STI according to procedures defined in draft-ietf-stir-passport standard ( https://tools.ietf.org/html/draft-ietf-stir-passport-11)

 The only algorithm currently supported by this API is ES256.

-Editor’s Note: add disclaimer that this is a reference implementation.

 Normative References

 The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.